jdbowma/jdbowmawritingsample/docs/instructions.md

 Bring the water to a boil.
 When the water begins to boil, turn off the heat.

-Wait between 30 seconds and 1 minute to allow the water to cool.
+Wait between thirty seconds and one minute to allow the water to cool.
 Boiling water (212 degrees Fahrenheit) is too hot and will burn the coffee, making it bitter and unpleasant.
-Thirty seconds to 1 minute of cooling will allow it to reach the desired temperature of just under 200 degrees Fahrenheit.
+Thirty seconds to one minute of cooling will allow it to reach the desired temperature of just under 200 degrees Fahrenheit.

 If you are using an electric kettle with temperature settings, select the setting that is closest to 200 degrees Fahrenheit.